telerik/ajax-docs/controls/filter/appearance-and-styling/skins.md

 ## Built-in skins

 These are the skins provided by Telerik.
 They are embedded in the **Telerik.Web.UI.dll** assembly as web resources.
 To use a built-in skin the user only needs to set the *Skin* property of the control.
-Built-in skins are also provided in **"C:\Program Files\Telerik\UI for ASP.NET AJAX QX 20XX\Skins"**.
+Built-in skins are also provided in **"C:\Program Files\Progress\UI for ASP.NET AJAX RX YYYY\Skins"**.

 Below is a set of the Telerik RadFilter skins:
 ![Filter Skins](images/filter-skins.png)